Warbo/chriswarbo-net/projects/activecode/index.md

 echo '```'
 ````

-When such a block is found, the following steps take place:
+When such code is found, the following steps take place:

- - The value of the `pipe` attribute (`cat pipe`{pipe="sh" .bash}) is executed as a shell command.
+ - The value of the `pipe` attribute (`cat pipe`{pipe="sh" .bash}) is executed
+   as a shell command.
- - The block's body (`cat body`{pipe="sh" .bash}) is removed and piped into the shell command's standard input.
+ - The element's content (`cat body`{pipe="sh" .bash}) is removed and piped into
+   that shell command's standard input.
- - The standard output of the command (`pandoc -f markdown -t markdown --filter panpipe pp.md`{pipe="sh"}) is inserted into the block as its new body.
+ - The standard output of the command
+   (`pandoc -f markdown -t markdown --filter panpipe pp.md`{pipe="sh"}) is
+   inserted into the element as its new body.

 For example, running the above through `pandoc --filter panpipe`{.bash} gives: